GraphingLib/GraphingLib/docs/handbook/figure.rst

     figure.add_elements(sine)
     figure.show()

 The :py:meth:`~graphinglib.figure.Figure.show` method is used to show the figure on screen.
-It is also possible to use the :py:meth:`~graphinglib.figure.Figure.save` method to save the figure to a specified path.
+It is also possible to use the :py:meth:`~graphinglib.figure.Figure.save` method to save the figure to a specified path while setting certain options like the resolution.

 .. seealso::